stevenaleach/ssmprov/README.md

 and the model completes.

 All role names are templated as "[name]: ", Including the single space after the colon.
-This leaves the model to imediately begin output.  "[name]:\n" was initially tested, but oddly leads both RWKV and Falcon models to often hallucinate a new, different, role name instead of beginning output generation while the space remains stable with the models tested.
+This leaves the model to immediately begin output.  "[name]:\n" was initially tested, but oddly leads both RWKV and Falcon models to often hallucinate a new, different, role name instead of beginning output generation while the space remains stable with the models tested.